 (3) The bachelor programme is a three-year full-time programme, corresponding to 180 ECTS credits.
 The deadline for completing the programme is the rated time of study + one year after the student commenced the programme.
 Leave periods, if any, are not included in this time frame.
 Level of qualification: Bachelor's degree at NQF/EQF Level 6 referring to First Cycle in the Bologna QF.

 (4) The programme duration refers to the number of student full-time equivalents according to which the programme is structured.
 A full-time equivalent corresponds to one year of work by a full-time student and corresponds to an annual workload of 1650 working hours corresponding to 60 ECTS credits (European Credit Transfer System).
 The workload includes scheduled classes, preparation for classes, completion of written assignments, other teaching activities, independent study as well as preparation for, and participation in examinations.

 2. The BSc in International Business and Politics programme (BSc IBP) is an internationally oriented interdisciplinary undergraduate degree programme taught entirely in English.
 The purpose of the program is to qualify students for careers in global or internationally oriented companies, institutions and organizations within either the public or private sector and to provide a foundation for further education at the master level.

 3. After completing the IBP Programme the successful graduate should be able to:

-Identify, analyze and evaluate problems related to interactions between businesses,national and international political institutions, and non-governmental organizations,using theories and methods from business studies, economics, political science andinternational political economy.
+- Identify, analyse, and evaluate problems related to businesses, national and international political institutions, and non-governmental organizations.
+IBP graduates can explain their behaviour and interactions, applying theories and methods from business economics, political economy, and other social sciences

 (2) The academic environment and the courses that collectively constitute IBP are international in character.
 Issues of sustainability and inequality are addressed across much of the programme.
 Participating students not only acquire the skills and competencies identified above but also a mature independence and commitment to cooperative, team-based forms of working.